RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-06-22-Decorating-Objects.md

 Long story short, we can borrow a format.ps1xml file, modify it to meet our needs, and use it to define the default properties (and more) for any object of a certain type.
 This was a big reason behind why we wanted to add custom type names.

-You can dive into [MSDN](https://msdn.microsoft.com/en-us/library/gg580944.aspx), or you can get startted quickly by borrowing someone else's work.
+You can dive into [MSDN](https://msdn.microsoft.com/en-us/library/gg580944.aspx), or you can get started quickly by borrowing someone else's work.
 This snippet will open up the format ps1xml for events:

 {% highlight powershell %}
 ise $PSHOME\Event.Format.ps1xml